cosmosscanner/stakingdata.io/README.md

 ## What is the difference between Stakingdata.io explorer and other explorers?

-`DECALI Dashboard` is designed to explore blockchain data as real as possible, therefore there is no cache, no pre-processing. `Staking Data (a Ping.pub fork) Dashboard` only fetch data from Cosmos full node via LCD/RPC endpoints.
-Ping.pub calls it "Light Explorer".
+`Dashboard` is designed by Ping.pub, to explore blockchain data as real as possible, therefore there is no cache, no pre-processing. `Stakingdata.io Dashboard` only fetch data from Cosmos full node via LCD/RPC endpoints.
+Ping.pub calls it a "Light Explorer".

 ## Do you want to list your blockchain on ping.pub?